SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/use-cases.md

 - It can resolve Contact records in the Salesforce Platform using email, lastname, and B2C Commerce identifiers (CustomerList, CustomerID, and CustomerNo).
 It can also resolve Contact records using the Salesforce Platform ContactID.
 - It can progressively update these Contact records as you collect more information about your customer.
 These updates can be made via the exposed REST API -- and do not require a B2C Commerce Customer Profile be created.

-In the sample journey above, we're able to create two cases and place Sam on three journeys -- and anchor all of the engagement data in Marketing and Service Clouds to her ContactID.
+In the sample journey above, we're able to create two cases and place Sam on three journeys -- and anchor all the engagement data in Marketing and Service Clouds to her ContactID.

 At the end of her journey, we're able to then associate her B2C Commerce Customer Profile to the created Contact record.
 This allows us to anchor her registered and guest-checkout orders to the same Contact record -- and gives us a real 360 view of Sam's digital engagement.  [b2c-crm-sync](https://sfb2csa.link/b2c-crm-sync) makes this possible.